Frequently Asked Questions In Criminal Law

 If you are arrested, the police have the right to take your fingerprints and photographs.
-You may also be required to participate in a line-up, to provide a sample of your handwriting, to speak phrases associated with the offense, and/or to have samples of your hair taken.
-However, you may insist that an attorney be present during this time.
+You may also be required to participate in a lineup, to provide a sample of your handwriting, to speak phrases associated with the offense, and/or to have samples of your hair taken.
+You cannot refuse to cooperate.
+However, you may insist that an attorney be present during these procedures.

 When Should I Hire A Lawyer?

-If you are or may be accused of having committed a criminal act, it is almost always in your best interest to obtain legal representation as soon as possible.
-Portland criminal defense attorney Wm.
-Bruce Shepley protects clients from interrogation by the police, has critical witnesses interviewed as soon as possible, contacts the prosecutors when appropriate and performs other services that gives as much control and information to the client in a process that is often confusing, uncertain and, in many cases frightening.
-He is also able, with the client’s permission, to communicate with family and friends to assist in obtaining the best short term and long-term results for his clients.
-The sooner Attorney Wm.
-Bruce Shepley is involved in your case, the greater the chances of success.
+If you are or may be accused of committing a criminal act, the process can be confusing, uncertain and frightening.
+It is almost always in your best interest to obtain legal representation as soon as possible.
+Portland criminal defense attorney Bruce Shepley protects clients from interrogation by the police, has critical witnesses promptly interviewed, contacts the prosecutors when appropriate, and performs other services that give as much control and information as possible to the accused.
+He is also able, with the client’s permission, to communicate with family and friends to assist in obtaining the best short-term and long-term results for his clients.
+The sooner our attorney is involved in your case, the greater the chances of success.

 Am I Going To Remain In Custody While The Case Is Pending?

 For those cases where an arrest has been made or charges have already been filed, it is important to attempt to procure release for those individuals who remain in custody.
 For a person facing a criminal charge, the process is difficult enough without the additional trauma of spending time in jail.
 The remainder of the case is made much easier when a person is out of custody.
-Therefore, Portland DUI attorney Wm.
-Bruce Shepley makes every effort to procure the client’s release as quickly as possible.
+Therefore, we make every effort to procure the client’s release as quickly as possible.

 What Is A Ballot Measure 11 Crime?

-What Does Attorney Wm.
-Bruce Shepley Charge For Representation?
+What Does Wm.
+Bruce Shepley, Attorney at Law, Charge For Representation?

 Quality representation on criminal matters in not inexpensive.
 To say otherwise would be deceiving.
-The total cost of representation is affected by the complexity of the case, the seriousness and number of charges and the likely work involved in handling the case to completion.
+The total cost of representation is affected by the complexity of the case, the seriousness and number of charges, and the work involved in handling the case to completion.
 In addition to attorney fees, costs for investigators, experts and other aids may be needed.
 Many cases that are handled before criminal charges are filed are handled on an hourly basis.
-Those cases involving public charges are usually handled on a flat fee basis.
+Those cases involving public charges are usually handled on a flat-fee basis.

-If you or someone you know in tri-county area of Portland, and Washington and Clackamas counties, needs the legal representation of an experienced trial attorney and criminal defense lawyer, call the Law Offices of William Bruce Shepley today, at 503-657-4436,
+If you or someone you know in Portland and the tri-county area of Clackmas, Multnomah and Washington counties, needs the legal representation of an experienced trial attorney and criminal defense lawyer, call the Wm.
+Bruce Shepley, Attorney at Law, today at 503-683-3967.